 Cobourg Community Centre

-As described earlier, the CCC has removed ice from the Bowl Arena and initially NHH staff will be administering the shots with volunteers and Town staff assisting with organizing the flow of people.
+As described earlier, the CCC has removed ice from the Bowl Arena and initially NHH staff administered the shots with volunteers and Town staff assisting with organizing the flow of people.
 Now the focus on administering vaccines has moved away from clinics like the CCC and be more focused on pharmacies, Health teams and mobile clinics The vaccination clinic at the CCC has now moved into the gym.

 Vaccines to be Used